 - Making First Responders Safer

 - Helping First Responders Share Data and Critical Information

 - Helping First Responders Communicate Through Interoperability

 - Engaging, Communicating and Partnering with First Responders

-Response and Recovery - By developing technologies and tools responders can use daily, FRG directly supports the response to and recovery from emergencies.
+By developing technologies and tools responders can use daily, S&T directly supports the response to and recovery from emergencies.

-Interoperability and Compatibility - During an emergency—whether it’s an active shooter situation, car crash or hurricane—different types of professionals, including law enforcement, fire and emergency medical services, all converge on the scene and need to coordinate their efforts.
+During an emergency -- whether it’s an active shooter situation, car crash or hurricane -- different types of professionals, including law enforcement, fire and emergency medical services, all converge on the scene and need to coordinate their efforts.

-Information Sharing Technology - The S&T First Responders Group (FRG) funds projects that help state and local response agencies share timely information about emergencies with each other and with the public.
+S&T funds projects that help state and local response agencies share timely information about emergencies with each other and with the public.
 Our efforts include software, hardware, equipment, webinars and more.